Bobertmarsh/CSCI2020-Assignment-1/README.md

 # CSCI2020 Assignment 1
-All programs were made with and built in IntelliJ
+All programs were made with and built in IntelliJ.
-It is recommended to open each folder as a project to build and run
+It is recommended to open each folder as a project to build and run.